BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Phalanx** `ACTIVE`

-Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
-If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.
+A model with this special rule can use a [pike][Pike] and a [shield][Shield] at the same time without penalty.
+Additionally, should an Infantry model with this special rule lose a Combat, up to two friendly models with this special rule can Make Way instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the [Shieldwall] rule.
-The +1 Defence applies to both rider and mount.
-Hero models don't need a [shield][Shield] to benefit from this special rule.
+This model gains the [Shieldwall] special rule whilst they have the Cavalry keyword, and may still benefit from the special rule whilst mounted.
+The bonus of +1 Defence is applied to both rider and Mount.
+Hero models with this special rule that do not have a [shield][Shield] will still benefit from this special rule.

 </div>